• About

 Ingredient Notes

 • Sesame seeds: You have 2 options here: raw or toasted.
-If you get raw sesame seeds, then you will need to toast them yourself which is very easy to do.
-If you find toasted sesame seeds, then you can bypass the toasting step and just stick them directly in the food processor.
+If you get raw sesame seeds, then you will need to toast them yourself, which is very easy to do.
+If you find toasted sesame seeds, then you can bypass the toasting step and just directly add them to the food processor.
 Make sure your sesame seeds are not expired or rancid.

 • Salt: I add a little bit of salt to my tahini to balance it out.